Thursday, September 27, 2018

 Review

 It's been several years since I last watched the original PLANET OF THE APES on DVD.
-This movie began a classic franchise referenced in pop culture and remade countless times, including the recent trilogy.
+This movie began as a classic franchise referenced in pop culture and was remade countless times, including the recent trilogy.
 PLANET OF THE APES is an old relic of science fiction, and any viewer should know that this classic is way better than the 2001 remake by Tim Burton.
 Everything about the movie has stood the test of time, though it surprisingly contains an allegory that addresses a long-standing social conflict between science and religion.
 The ending adds a massive twist to the storyline.
 You can guess what it is.
 Unsurprisingly, this movie draws on an obscure novel by Pierre Boulle, the man who wrote The Bridge on the River Kwai.
 The writers Michael Wilson and Rod Serling have cleverly devised their structure to make the viewers suspend their disbelief in a world where apes rule over man.

 Other vital components made the film worthwhile from the get-go, such as the direction by Franklin J. Schaffner and the terrific cinematography by Leon Shamroy.
 The makeup design for the apes was extraordinary compared to the motion capture used in the recent trilogy.
 Actors like Roddy McDowall, Maurice Evans and Kim Hunter were incredible in their roles as Cornelius, Dr. Zaius and Zira.
 While over-the-top, Charlton Heston's performance as the astronaut George Taylor makes us emphasise him as he faces this "upside-down" world.
 Jerry Goldsmith's score has an appropriately simian and tribal feel to the movie with its orchestrations.